 I’ve worked in the legal services industry for many years, and I’ve seen child support be much, much higher than $200.00 a month.
-Some of the fathers’ incomes have been so high that they’ve had to pay $2,000.00 a month.
+For an example of a higher amount for child support, some fathers have had to pay $2,000.00 a month.
 That’s $24,000.00 a year in child support!

 $24,000.00 a year for 18 years equals $432,000.00…

 And that’s not even factoring in paying child support until the child or children have completed post-secondary education.
 If you’ve got a child training to be a doctor, isn’t that up to another 10 years of paying child support?

 Now you see how it can be so expensive to be a father, especially a biological father.
 And that’s without getting into the other high costs of having children.

 How about the biggest one of them all to start with?

 No matter who you are, no matter what you do, no matter how great of a father you are, your child or children might resent you, blame you, hate you, block you out of their lives, disappoint you, disrespect you, steal from you, and all around make your life a living hell.
 And that’s if they get to be in your life in the first place.